Robust Adversarial Learning via Sparsifying Front Ends: Experimental Results

 \section{Experimental Results}

-In this section we demonstrate the effectiveness of sparsifying front ends on inference tasks on the MNIST database of handwritten digits \cite{lecun1998gradient}.
+In this section we demonstrate the effectiveness of sparsifying front ends on inference tasks on the MNIST \cite{lecun1998gradient} and CIFAR-10 \cite{krizhevsky2009learning} datasets.
 Code is available at \href{https://github.com/soorya19/sparsity-based-defenses/}{https://github.com/soorya19/sparsity-based-defenses/}.
+We first provide results for binary linear classifiers (``3'' versus ``7''), and then report on experiments with neural networks, for both binary and multi-class classification.